Kingdom Two Crowns: Marketing and release

 Kingdom Two Crowns was teased at PAX West in 2017, where the developers demonstrated the new multiplayer system.
 Raw Fury displayed a demo at the Game Developers Conference in March 2018, and announced the release date in November alongside free downloadable content (DLC) called Kingdom Two Crowns: Shogun.
 The developers said that Shogun was the first of several "campaign settings", which would all contain new environments, strategies and characters.
 The Shogun setting was Japan-themed, and allowed for players to recruit new units such as ninjas.
 Kingdom Two Crowns was released alongside the Shogun DLC on December 11, 2018, for Windows, macOS, PlayStation 4, Nintendo Switch, and Xbox One.

 An update introducing "Challenge Islands" was released on September 2, 2019, adding three new islands and a mount.
 Versions for iOS and Android were released on April 28, 2020 alongside another free setting, Kingdom: Dead Lands.
 The update included a crossover with the 2019 Metroidvania game Bloodstained: Ritual of the Night, allowing players to switch between four Bloodstained-themed monarchs possessing their own unique abilities.
 The setting was conceived after the developers met Bloodstained publisher 505 Games at an indie game convention, and were inspired to create a campaign similar in design to a Halloween event that occurred annually in Kingdom: New Lands.

 A further free update dubbed "Never Alone" was released on April 20, 2021, introducing co-op to the Challenge Islands and adding a new island called "Trade Routes".
-Paid DLC, Kingdom Two Crowns: Norse Lands, developed by Raw Fury and Gordon Van Dyke, (Note: Developed under the name "Stumpy Squid") was released on November 16 alongside a free patch.
+Paid DLC, Kingdom Two Crowns: Norse Lands, developed by Raw Fury and Gordon Van Dyke, (Note: Developed under Stumpy Squid) was released on November 16 alongside a free patch.
 The DLC added a new campaign, a type of Greed, and Norse-themed jobs and mounts.
 The soundtrack for Norse Lands was composed by the Norwegian alt-pop group Kalandra, the composers drawing heavily upon Scandinavian and Celtic influences and using instruments such as the hurdy-gurdy and moraharpa.
 A new game mode, "Lost Islands", was introduced on January 23, 2023.
 The mode allows players to procedurally generate a random Challenge Island on a daily basis, and gives them a 72-hour time limit to complete it.
 In May 2024, another DLC, Kingdom Two Crowns: Call of Olympus, was announced for a later release.
 The expansion launched on October 8, 2024, adding new recruitable units such as hoplites and slingers, and useful blessings from the Greek gods earned by completing tasks.